tychosoft/moderncli/README.md

 ## Dependencies

 Moderncli and applications also often make use of the C++ library libfmt.
-This is preferred over the use of std::format because it is much smaller when used in multiple applications as a shared library, which std::format does not support, and it is better optimized.
-However if you do not use the Moderncli print.hpp header in your own applications you do not require libfmt either.
+This allows C++17 (and C++20) applications to use modern string and print formatting operations like from C++23 and later.
+If you are building applications for C++20 or later, or you do not use the moderncli print header for output, you do not need to use or link with libfmt.

-Moderncli also uses openssl for crypto operations and any crypto related headers.
-Generally it should only require libcrypto from openssl, though future work on streaming may also use libssl for secure socket streams.
+Moderncli also uses openssl for crypto operations and ssl streams in any crypto namespace related headers.
+Generally, if your not using secure streams, but does use a moderncli crypto header (sign, cipher, digests, bignum, and random), you should do require libcrypto from openssl.
+If you use secure streaming you will also require openssl libssl.
 In addition, C++ thread support may have to be enabled to use C++ thread operations.
 The cmake/features.cmake file shows how to test for and enable these dependencies correctly from CMake.

 ## Distributions